 Casco Antiguo (UNESCO-World Heritage Site): Old Quarter

-The first founded city was abandoned after the attack Henry Morgan’s and rebuilt in 1673 on a better defensible peninsula in 8 km distance.
-You stroll in the old quarters of Casco Antiguo – a mixture of Havana and New Orleans.
-Most buildings are from the 19th century and some from the colonial times.
+The first founded city (Panama La Vieja) was abandoned after the attack Henry Morgan’s and rebuilt in 1673 on a better defensible peninsula in 8 km distance (Casco Antiguo).
+You stroll in the old quarters – a mixture of Havana and New Orleans.
+Most buildings are from the 19th century and some have Spanish colonial architecture.
 At the Plaza de Francia you enjoy the beautiful view to the Pacific.

 Miraflores Locks of the Canal and Visitors Center

 Quite close to the City are the Miraflores Locks.
-You can observe on a platform the passage of the ships.
+You can observe on a platform the passage of the ships through the locks.
 In the Interpretation Center you learn how the Canal was constructed, how it functions and how it is being expanded.

 Causeway at Canal Entrance